 - The best education I got after design grad school was plying my trade within a large organization.

-- 2 [no object] (Of a vessel or vehicle) travel regularly over a route, typically for commercial purposes: ferries ply across a strait to the islandMore example sentences
+- 2 [no object, with adverbial of direction] (Of a vessel or vehicle) travel regularly over a route, typically for commercial purposes: ferries ply across a strait to the islandMore example sentences

 - Strict enforcement of parking regulations is indeed a prerequisite to tide over the present crisis caused by the increasing number of motor vehicles plying through the narrow roads in the State.

 - Once the underpass is through vehicles plying on Chord Road can cross this junction without any interruption as in the case of Mekhri Circle.

 - Over 50,000 commercial vessels ply the straits each year.

 - 2.1 [with object] Regularly travel over (a route): the fleet has plied the Bristol Channel since Victorian timesMore example sentences

 - The driver refused to comply and stopped the bus in the middle of the road, before alerting his fellow drivers plying other routes.

 - All in all, Indonesia lost over half the planes plying its domestic routes.

 - For now, the airport survives as a hub for older cargo planes plying the polar route.

 - 3 (ply someone with) Provide someone with (food or drink) in a continuous or insistent way: she plied me with tea and sconesMore example sentences